TLDar/ChromaDB_Playground/README.md

 - **Hugging Face Transformers (local)** – Utilized locally to generate text embeddings by loading pre-trained models.
 - **Jupyter Notebook** – Interactive environment for developing and testing code.
 - **ChromaDB** – Open-source vector database for storing and retrieving document embeddings.
+- **Streamlit** – Used to build an interactive web app for querying research papers via a RAG pipeline.